Canadian Space Milestones

 Through partial funding provided by the Canadian Space Agency (CSA), Canadian scientists and researchers contribute to this mission by analyzing and validating data captured by the satellite.

-In recognition of his exceptional contribution to the Canadian Space Program, David A. Golden was presented with the prestigious John H. Chapman Award of Excellence before representatives of industry, academia, and government in a celebration held at the Canadian Aviation and Space Museum.
+In recognition of his exceptional contribution to the Canadian Space Program, David A. Golden receives the prestigious John H. Chapman Award of Excellence before representatives of industry, academia, and government in a celebration held at the Canadian Aviation and Space Museum.

 AuroraMAX, an initiative to monitor the intensity and frequency of the Aurora Borealis, is officially launched.
 The project features an online observatory that provides live access to images of the northern lights.